Cognyte Software (NASDAQ:CGNT) Issues FY 2022 Earnings Guidance

-Several brokerages have recently weighed in on CGNT.
-Zacks Investment Research downgraded shares of Cognyte Software from a buy rating to a hold rating in a research note on Monday, September 27th.
-William Blair initiated coverage on shares of Cognyte Software in a report on Monday, July 26th.
-They issued an outperform rating and a $24.33 price objective on the stock.
-Needham & Company LLC initiated coverage on shares of Cognyte Software in a research report on Thursday, July 15th.
+A number of brokerages recently issued reports on CGNT.
+William Blair began coverage on Cognyte Software in a research report on Monday, July 26th.
+They issued an outperform rating and a $24.33 target price for the company.
+Needham & Company LLC began coverage on Cognyte Software in a research report on Thursday, July 15th.
 They issued a buy rating and a $36.00 target price for the company.
-Finally, Wedbush decreased their target price on shares of Cognyte Software from $40.00 to $32.00 and set an in-line rating for the company in a research report on Tuesday, September 21st.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of Buy and an average price target of $33.22.
+Wedbush decreased their target price on Cognyte Software from $40.00 to $32.00 and set an in-line rating for the company in a research report on Tuesday, September 21st.
+Finally, Zacks Investment Research cut Cognyte Software from a buy rating to a hold rating in a research report on Monday, September 27th.
+Two analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat, Cognyte Software currently has a consensus rating of Buy and a consensus target price of $33.22.

-Large investors have recently bought and sold shares of the company.
-Royal Bank of Canada bought a new position in shares of Cognyte Software during the 2nd quarter valued at about $84,000.
-Wells Fargo & Company MN acquired a new position in shares of Cognyte Software in the second quarter worth about $513,000.
-Finally, Morgan Stanley acquired a new position in shares of Cognyte Software in the second quarter worth about $2,400,000.
-Institutional investors own 87.78% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of CGNT.
+Morgan Stanley acquired a new stake in Cognyte Software during the 2nd quarter worth approximately $2,400,000.
+Wells Fargo & Company MN acquired a new stake in shares of Cognyte Software in the 2nd quarter valued at approximately $513,000.
+Finally, Royal Bank of Canada acquired a new stake in shares of Cognyte Software in the 2nd quarter valued at approximately $84,000.
+87.78% of the stock is owned by institutional investors.

 About Cognyte Software